What is Keeper Security doing about GDPR?

 What is Zero Knowledge?

 Keeper is a Zero-Knowledge security provider.
 The Keeper user is the only person that has full control over the encryption and decryption of their data.
 With Keeper, encryption and decryption occurs only on the user's device upon logging into the vault.
 Each individual record stored in the user's vault is encrypted with a 256-bit AES key that is randomly generated on the device.
 The record keys are protected by an additional key, called the Data Key.
 The Data Key is encrypted by a key derived on the device from the user's Master Password.
-Data stored at rest on the user's device is also encrypted by another key, called the Client Key.
+Data stored at rest on the user's device is also encrypted by another 256-bit AES key, called the Client Key.
 Secure record syncing between the user's devices is also encrypted at the network layer and routed through Keeper's Cloud Security Vault.
 This multi-tiered encryption model provides the most advanced data protection available in the industry.

 As a zero knowledge platform, the information stored in our product is fully encrypted and only available to the user.
 We have made changes to our analytics systems to ensure anonymity for our customers and we have made changes to allow you to control your consent about how any personal data that may be collected about you may be utilized or stored.